GUIDES & RESOURCES

 To get high-quality videos with low speed:

-• Watch offline: Netflix gives you the option to download movies and watch them offline.7 This is a good option if you have an unlimited data limit but a slow connection.
+• Watch offline: Netflix gives you the option to download movies and watch them offline on select mobile devices.
+This is a good option if you have an unlimited data limit but a slow connection.
 If you don’t mind leaving your device on during the night, you can let it download videos while you sleep and wake up to a world of entertainment.

 How do other streaming services compare?